OfficeDev/teams-toolkit/docs/fx-core/localdebug-help.md

 Please note that the `localBotEndpoint` should use https protocol.

 ## What to do if I do not want to trust the development certificate?
+### Reason
 Since Teams requires https Tab hosting endpoint, a localhost development certificate will be automatically generated and needs your trust when debugging.

+### Mitigation
 You can follow the script bellow to skip this step.

 Set the following configuration in *.fx/default.userdata* under the project root, then start debugging, like:
 ```